-Ms. McLaughlin has extensive experience in all facets of domestic and international trademark enforcement, procurement and portfolio management, including clearance searches and opinions, online infringement, domain name and cybersquatting issues, IP licensing, product packaging and trade dress protection and overall global strategic branding.
-She also assists clients in technology-related transactional matters, including structuring, negotiating, drafting, implementing and providing legal advice regarding technology and brand licensing, development, consulting and service agreements, and has experience with computer software licenses, technology due diligence and technology transfer issues.
+Ms. McLaughlin has over 20 years of experience in all facets of domestic and international trademark protection and enforcement, procurement and portfolio management, including clearance searches and opinions, online infringement, domain name and cybersquatting issues, IP licensing, product packaging and trade dress protection and overall global strategic branding.
+Ms. McLaughlin also has extensive experience in litigation matters before U.S. Federal Courts and the TTAB and has successfully defended clients in numerous trademark, unfair competition and trade dress cases.

 - Creating brand recognition and value through trademark clearance, prosecution, transactions and litigation.